 Will getting the flu vaccine make you more susceptible to COVID?

-The Centers for Disease Control and Prevention (CDC) in the US says that the flu vaccine does not increase the risk of getting COVID.
+The US Centers for Disease Control and Prevention says that the flu vaccine doesn’t increase the risk of getting COVID.

 In more general terms, though, vaccines don’t weaken the immune system.
 Mounting an immune response to a vaccine is like taking your immune system for a short walk, as opposed to the ultra-long distance marathon it might have to run if you come down with a severe infection.

 Why is vaccination recommended?